curing Fungal infections of the skin

 Three factors are taken into consideration in the treatment of pityriasis versicolor with Cassia alata leaf extract.

-ii.
+i.
+Concentration of medicinal compounds in plants and consequently their therapeutic efficacy varies according to source and handling, the part of the plant, the age of the plant and ecological factors such as neighboring plant species, seasonality, diurnal changes in light, climatic and soil conditions .
+These factors play a major role in the synthesis and retention of medicinal compounds in the leaves of Cassia alata.ii.
 Although the architecture of the skin is the same in all humans, individuals vary in skin characteristics.
 These factors include age, sex, genetics, occupation, race, intensity of melanin and location such as face, neck and trunk.iii.
 Pityriasis versicolor is a chronic fungal infection and requires long term therapy.
 Patients have two choices.
 Either to eliminate it once for all or can be free from pityriasis versicolor for some time and delay the recurrence, both require strict compliance.

 A patient has to acquire enough knowledge regarding the above three factors by careful observations after each application.